Michael Twitty’s groundbreaking new book explores the dark roots of American cuisine

-As a precocious kid growing up in a multi-culti area of DC, the writer and historian Michael Twitty announced at age seven that he wanted to be a Jew like his neighbors, which made his mother threaten him with a bris. (“I felt an early connection.
+As a precocious kid growing up in a multi-culti DC neighborhood, the writer and historian Michael Twitty announced at age seven that he wanted to be a Jew like his neighbors, which lead his mother to threaten him with a bris. (“I felt an early connection.
 I converted at 22.”)
 When he fell madly in love with his Fisher Price oven range, his father worried Twitty would also fall in love with men. (“I came out at 16 in in my school newspaper,” he says.)
 And when asked what he wanted to be when he grew up he replied: “A chef, a teacher, a writer and a preacher.”
 (Which is exactly what he turned out to be).

 In fact, it can teach most Americans a thing or two.

 Like Twitty, the book refuses to take the expected straightforward route but it does do exactly what he intends.
 Which is to refract the circuitous and often tortured path of Southern cuisine—from Africa to the plantation to modern kitchens—through his own personal history.
 And on the way, the book fights the good fight for what Twitty refers to as “culinary justice.”

 By which he means: giving African-Americans a proper seat at the table built by their slave ancestors, whose genealogical lineage was foreshortened by the slave ships then scattered to the wind, as families were separated and sold according to their desirable skill sets in the fields and kitchens.
 The bounty associated with plantation life couldn’t have existed without them, yet their huge role in creating the South’s distinctive (and now fashionable) cuisine is often completely overlooked.